Use this command to install Service Bus Explorer TUI:

 Features

-- Send messages with custom properties, content type, TTL, session ID, and more
+Send messages with custom properties, content type, TTL, session ID, scheduled enqueue time, and more

-- Azure Service Bus emulator support (local development with
+Azure Service Bus emulator support (local development with UseDevelopmentEmulator=true connection strings)

 Installation